How to Save Specific Pages from Annotated Documents in Java

 Introduction

 Ever found yourself drowning in massive annotated documents when you only need a few specific pages?
-You’re not alone.
-Whether you’re dealing with legal contracts, technical manuals, or research papers, extracting just the pages you need can save time, storage space, and your sanity.
+With try with resources java, you can efficiently extract just the pages you need using GroupDocs.Annotation.
+Whether you’re handling legal contracts, technical manuals, or research papers, pulling out only the relevant pages saves storage, speeds up processing, and keeps your workflow tidy.

 What you’ll master by the end: